Frequently Asked Questions

 What does my child need to bring to camp?

-Note: a Cubs Baseball Camps uniform and hat will be provided to each player during the morning of the first day of camp.
-Your child should bring:
+Note: A Cubs Baseball Summer Camps uniform and hat will be provided to each player the morning of the first day of camp.

 - Baseball glove

 - Cleats and athletic shoes (please bring sneakers so your camper is able to participate fully during indoor activities in the event of inclement weather)

 - Sunscreen (spray sunscreen is recommended over lotion)